anupama-bhatta/portal-login/README.md

 ## **File Structure**

-- `index.html`: Main interface
+- `index.html`: Main interface for login generation.
-- `styles.css`: Page styling
+- `styles.css`: CSS for styling the user interface.
-- `functions.js`: Login generation logic
+- `functions.js`: JavaScript logic for generating login credentials.

 ## **Usage**

-1. Enter your first name, last name, and birth date (middle name optional).
+1. Input your first name, middle name (optional), last name, and birth date.
+2. Ensure all required fields are filled correctly.
-2. Click the **"Generate Login"** button.
+3. Click **"Generate Login"** to create your credentials.
-3. View your unique username and password.
+4. View your unique portal username and password below the form.

 ## **Contributing**

 Contributions are welcome!
-Open an issue or submit a pull request for any improvements or fixes.
+If you have suggestions or find issues, feel free to open an issue or submit a pull request.